Ayiwoma/SQL-Project/starting_with_data.md

 Question 2: What is the restocking lead time for each product?

 SQL Queries:

+  SELECT  name,

+          stock_level,

+          restocking_lead_time

-SELECT  name,  stock_level, restocking_lead_time FROM products
+  FROM products

-ORDER BY name,  restocking_lead_time DESC
+  ORDER BY name,

+          restocking_lead_time DESC

 Answer:
 This shows the restocking lead time for each product.

-The picture show the stock level for each product did not affect the restocking lead time
+The table shows the stock level for each product did not affect the restocking lead time

 sample size of 10